AeroMAPS/AeroMAPS/_sources/books/documentation_impacts.md

 Lastly, equivalent emissions can be estimated for simplifying the comparison with CO<sub>2</sub> emissions, but also to estimate the impacts on the temperature evolution in a second step.
-Multiple metrics are available in the scientific literature for estimating them {cite}`aamaas2013simple, shine2005alternatives`:GWP, AGWP, GTP, AGTP, etc.
+Multiple metrics are available in the scientific literature for estimating them {cite}`aamaas2013simple, shine2005alternatives`: GWP, AGWP, GTP, AGTP, etc.
 GWP is the most known and used metric, often used with a 100-year time horizon.
 However, this metric is limited for representing the evolution in terms of temperature for Short-Lived Climate Pollutants (SLCPs) {cite}`lynch2020demonstrating`, which is the case for aviation non-CO<sub>2</sub> effects.
 As a consequence, an